 It goes beyond considering if 1) can they do the job?
 2) do you like working with them?
 But all the nuances in-between that.
 What exactly are those nuances you might be asking yourself?!
-Don’t worry, I got your back!
-As Head of New Business (or New Biz as the cool kids say), it’s my job to help navigate clients through the uncharted waters of trusting and selecting the very best fit for their project.
+And how on earth should I be navigating this process?

 So here are my top tips on things to consider when choosing an agency:

 If you don’t have someone in-house that can fulfil this role, get an external consultant.
-This is one we strongly advise and is really SO worth it.
 You need someone that understands tech projects and to come up with the brief and process so you have something to validate against.
-Whether it’s a CTO, Digital Product Manager or you bring in a consultant to do the actual development side, that’s perfect because they are used to running tech projects and working with external agencies.
+Whether it’s a CTO, Digital Product Manager, or you bring in a consultant to do the actual development side, that’s perfect because they are used to running tech projects and working with external agencies.

 Our first instinct is to run to Google to churn out answers to our every query, but you don’t want to do that here.
 Sure.
 It’s a useful resource and good starting point, but it can only get you so far.
 Because the top Google results are usually people that are great at SEO, but that doesn’t necessarily mean they are great at building digital products.

-Loads of agencies will just nod and say they can do the project.
-The proof is in the pudding!
-Make sure you know, without a shadow of a doubt, that they absolutely can before you sink your money into it.
+Loads of agencies will just nod and say they can do the project but the proof is in the pudding!
+Make sure you know, without a shadow of doubt, that they absolutely can before you sink your money into it.
 It’s so easy to get confused by the market as there isn’t just a one-stop-app-shop and one price fits all model.
 So do all you can to arm yourself with the knowledge about the agency and what they bring to the table with their team, experience, and process to create the best possible output.

 If you’re looking for experience, case studies and projects they’ve delivered on time and budget, you need to make sure that’s really clear with the agency so they can demonstrate that strongly.
 If you have that clear in your mind before approaching the agency it just makes the process so much slicker!